• Skip to primary navigation

 Vegan Flan

 Don't leave me hanging - tell me how it went with this Batido de Trigo in the comments below!
 Was this Cuban milkshake love at first sip or not for you?
-I want the good, the burnt, and the dramatic.
-Oh, and let me know how my directions worked so I can keep improving my recipes.
+Let me know how my directions worked so I can keep improving my recipes.

 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.